Our Layla vs. WinkBed mattress comparison for 2023 looks at two very different beds that have the same goal in mind; a better night’s rest.

-Layla’s fresh new design features a black and white cover with flippable memory foam firmness available, while WinkBeds produces luxury coil-on-coil at a price that they claim is two-thirds cheaper than in-store retailers.
+Layla’s fresh new design features a black and white cover with flippable memory foam firmness available, while WinkBeds produces a luxury coil and foam hybrid at a price that they claim is two-thirds cheaper than in-store retailers.

 So, you need a bed, but which will it be?
-If you find this article helpful and want even more details, be sure to check these the complete reviews for these products.
+If you find this article helpful and want even more details, be sure to check out the complete reviews for these products.

 Quick Comparison: Layla vs. Winkbed